sakaicontrib/compilatio-antiplagiarism/readme.md

 ## Assignments set up

-Our patch adds some configuration options to the assignment creation screen :
+Options in the assignment creation screen :
 - Use Compilatio : Basic check to activate the plagiarism system
 - Allow students to view report : Let the students get a link to the Compilatio results report.
 - Generate originality reports :